optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

 ``minimize`` and ``maximize`` accepts  for optimization.
 All algorithms accept criterion functions specified in a dictionary, while a subset also accept the criterion specified in scalar form.
-Likewise, if specified, the gradient of a criterion can be an nd.array or a pandas object.
+Likewise, if specified, the gradient of a criterion can be an np.ndarray or a pandas object.
 We test for all possible cases.
 For instance, for rotated hyper ellipsoid, we implement the following functions:

 * rotated_hyper_ellipsoid_scalar_criterion